netxms/netxms-doc/admin/grafana-integration.rst

 .. figure:: _images/grafana-dci.png
 	:scale: 55%

-The data source provides the posibility to visualize metrics collected from data collection items configured on nodes.
+The data source provides the possibility to visualize metrics collected from data collection items configured on nodes.
 This can be achieved by adding a Graph Panel to your Grafana dashboard, adding the |product_name| data source to it and selecting the `DCI` data type in the Metrics section of the graph panel settings.
 Once this is done, it is possible to select the `Target` node from